See answer

 North Carolina has a more humid climate but doesn’t get too cold in the winter.
 The average annual temperatures in North Carolina range from 55 degrees Fahrenheit in the central region to 66 F in the east.
 If you’re not looking for extreme weather, North Carolina’s mix of temperatures might help with managing lupus flares.

-“I live in Asheville, North Carolina, and find it to be better for me,” mentioned a MyLupusTeam member.
+“I live in Asheville, North Carolina, and find it to be better for me,” wrote one MyLupusTeam member.
 “The four seasons are delightful; never too hot or cold.”

 3. Virginia

 A MyLupusTeam member said that Virginia’s weather “is pretty good for lupus patients.”
-In addition, they mentioned that Virginia has several resources for lupus care, “stemming from rheumatologists to cardiologists.”
+In addition, they mentioned that Virginia has several resources for lupus care, “from rheumatologists to cardiologists.”

 4. Florida